 This was the biggest insight.
 Multi-agent without shared context is chaos.

-After writing a solid CLAUDE.md — conventions, patterns, folder structure, naming rules — every agent read it before starting work.
+After writing a solid CLAUDE.md. conventions, patterns, folder structure, naming rules. every agent read it before starting work.
 Consistency jumped dramatically.
 CLAUDE.md becomes the “team agreement” that all agents follow.
-It’s not optional — it’s the foundation that makes multi-agent work.
+It’s not optional. it’s the foundation that makes multi-agent work.
+This is also the first layer of what harness engineering for Claude Code formalizes — the idea that the system around the model matters more than the model itself.

 After months of daily usage, here’s my decision framework: